negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 modules that need to be ported are the basic modules.
 Any auxiliary functions that simply put modules together and substitution modules work automatically across frameworks.
 This means that a large amount of code is reusable when moving from one framework to another one.
-The basic modules are often very simply to implement, being the auxiliary functions and the substitution modules that often contain most of the complexity of the search space.
+The basic modules are often very simple to implement, being the auxiliary functions and the substitution modules that often contain most of the complexity of the search space.